Doug Pinnick's Bass Tech Speaks

 No, but when I've been down here Doug has been working on and mixing the new Poundhound album (and there is 12 on it).

 How about tour rehearsals?
 What kind of schedule does KX have for rehearsing and are you usually around for that?

 I've been around for rehearsals but it isn't necessary.
 They just go over the new songs and old ones they haven't played in a while.

 I own a Hamer 12, like the ones Doug used to play.
 I love it.
 I play it often but let us never abandon our Fender P-Basses.
-Like Doug, the first person who turned me on to the 12 was Tom Petersson.
+Like Doug, the first person who turned me on to the 12 was Cheap Trick’s Tom Petersson.
 Besides having a sick tone, they just look cool.
-Also, Dave from Big Wreck is a killer player too.
-I own an 8 as well but they sound so lame compared to 4's and 12's.
-Save that shit for Manowar!!!
+Dave from Big Wreck is a killer player too.
+I own an 8-string as well but they sound so lame compared to 12's.
+Save that shit for Manowar!